mirkowoo/LSCh-Recognition/README.md

 https://opendyslexic.org/about
 </details>

-If you wanna use GPU (might run better), you need to install torch for your CUDA version.
-(Only works with NVIDIA)
+The main model is made so it runs better on GPU, so it's recommended to install torch for your specific CUDA version.(NVIDIA)

 <details>
 <summary>Get your CUDA version</summary>